cloudnative-pg/cloudnative-pg/docs/src/replication.md

 CloudNativePG supports both
 [quorum-based and priority-based synchronous replication for PostgreSQL](https://www.postgresql.org/docs/current/warm-standby.html#SYNCHRONOUS-REPLICATION).

+The field `dataDurability` in the `.spec.postgresql.synchronous` stanza allows configuring how strictly to enforce synchronous replication.
+The default value, `required`, enforces synchronous replication strictly, as standard in PostgreSQL.
+The value `preferred` allows to prioritize self-healing, in line with expectations in some cloud-native use cases.

 !!!
 Warning
-    Please be aware that synchronous replication will halt your write operations if the required number of standby nodes to replicate WAL data for transaction commits is unavailable.
+    Please be aware that with `dataDurability` set to `required` (the default value), synchronous replication will halt your write operations if the required number of standby nodes to replicate WAL data for transaction commits is unavailable.
 In such cases, write operations for your applications will hang.
 This behavior differs from the previous implementation in CloudNativePG but aligns with the expectations of a PostgreSQL DBA for this